photo/documentation/docs/faq/PhotoManagement.markdown

 =======================

 ## How do I upload a photo?
 Go to your Trovebox site (it'll look like yourusername.trovebox.com) and click Upload.
 Click Add Photos and add the photos you'd like to upload.
 You can also add attributes that'll apply to all the photos uploaded in that batch, such as a tag, an album, a privacy setting, or a license.
+You can also upload a photo through our mobile apps for iPhone and Android.

 ## How large can my photo be?
 We support photo files of up to 30MB.